 One of Bike Leichhardt’s objectives is to seek safer cycling for members and residents of the Inner West.
 Bike Leichhardt advocates are and have been involved in many campaigns and have sought to speak up about poor road design, safety problems, more bike lanes and parking, etc. Your support for these efforts is welcome- write to Councils and the RMS, come to meetings, spread the word.
 If you have some safety concerns on your streets let us know, we might be able to get them addressed.

-There is a list of Council contacts (a little out of date due to the recent amalgamation, but will get fixed soon), references and interesting web sites at the end, including guides from Dutch and Danish authorities on how to to do bicycle planning.
+There is a list of Council contacts, references and interesting web sites at the end, including guides from Dutch and Danish authorities on how to to do bicycle planning.

 Report a cycling hazard and make it safer for everyone.

 A map of Leichhardt LGA with cycle routes, existing and proposed, plus hazards and improvements.
 Feedback welcome.